-Metrics & Targets • Disclose the metrics and targets used to assess and manage relevant climate-related am Group's internal carbon cost is considered (using evolutionary shadow pricing) for projects intent on improving our energy iency.
-This developing cost is based on the open market-based of carbon allowances in the EU emissions trading system, ided by the Intercontinental Exchange (ICE).
+METRICS & TARGETS • Disclose the metrics and targets used to assess and manage relevant climate-related risks and n's internal carbon cost is considered (using evolutionary and shadow g) for projects intent on improving our energy efficiency.
+This developing based on the open market-based price of carbon allowances in the EU ons trading system, provided by the Intercontinental Exchange (ICE).

-023 has been spent improving our GHG data collection process analysis tools and exploring transition pathways to Net Zero by This work includes developing a detailed roadmap to achieve Zero for the AmFam Group by 2040, 10 years ahead of the Paris ate Accord.
+23 was spent improving our GHG data collection process and analysis nd exploring transition pathways to Net Zero by 2040.
+This work les developing a detailed roadmap to achieve Net Zero for AmFam by 10 years ahead of the Paris Climate Accord.

-sions data is provided in the Metrics and Targets section of this rt and is also available on amfam.com ach our goal of carbon neutrality by 2030, we are continuing to ce greenhouse gas emissions and are committed to purchasing edited and verifiable carbon offsets for unavoidable emissions in our operations.
-We consider this target science-based because gns with an over 4.2% annual linear reduction rate over the target od, which is consistent with the 1.5°C aligned target ambition.
+ons data is provided in the Metrics and Targets section of this report and available on amfam.com ch our goal of carbon neutrality by 2030, we are continuing to reduce house gas emissions and are committed to purchasing accredited and ble carbon offsets for unavoidable emissions within our operations.
+We der this target science-based because it aligns with an over 4.2% annual reduction rate over the target period, which is consistent with the 1.5°C d target ambition.
 Group targets are currently being identified.